-You’ll probably get better in a 7-10 days.
+You’ll probably get better in 7-10 days.
 If you don’t, or if you get symptoms like a fever or aches, talk with your doctor.

 A cough coupled with body aches could be a sign of a more serious illness.
-The flu, caused by the influenza virus, can have symptoms similar to a cold.
+The flu, caused by the influenza virus, can have symptoms similar to those of a cold.
 But you’ll usually feel a lot worse when you have the flu.
 You could have:

 - Muscle aches